AtaruOhto/react-logistics/README.md

 };
 ```

-Define a component which will be enhanced by withConsmer() function and increment and decrement action.
-Defining action is completely arbitrary and you can call *store.setState()* dilectly.
+In order to subscribe the store values with React Context API, you need to enhance a component with Context.Consumer with the form of HoC.
+In React Logistics, store.withConsumer() method undertakes the role.
+We define a component which will be enhanced with store.withConsumer().
+A component enhanced with withConsumer<T>() automatically subscribe store's value changes and re-render itself whenever connected store changed.

 ```jsx
 const CounterComponent = ({ count }: CounterState) => (